violetwhitney/Smorgasbord/src/content/modules/18-Behavioral-Modeling-Intro/168-Mapbox-SDK-and-Routing/168-Mapbox-SDK-and-Routing.md

 ![mapbox](images/mapbox-4.gif#img-full)
 ![mapbox](images/mapbox-5.gif#img-full)

+7. **Creating a Mapbox Account**
-7. In your Mapbox account.
-Scroll to the bottom and select +Create a token → type a name for this token which you will use for your Unity Project (this allows you to create separate tokens and track usage for different Unity projects. → Scroll to the bottom and select Create token → Confirm Password → Scroll to the bottom where you will find your new access token.
-Hit the blue button to copy your access token.
+ - In your Mapbox account.
+Scroll to the bottom and select + **Create a token** → type a name for this token which you will use for your Unity Project (this allows you to create separate tokens and track usage for different Unity projects.
+ - Scroll to the bottom and select **Create token** → **Confirm Password** → Scroll to the bottom where you will find your new access token.
+ - Hit the blue button to copy your access token.
+9. **Add Mapbox SDK to a new Unity Project**
-8. Open up Unity.
+ - Open up Unity.
 Create a new Unity project and name it whatever you like.
-In your new Unity project select →Assets→Import Package→Custom Package→select your unzipped file from the Downloads folder and click open.
+ - In your new Unity project select → **Assets** → **Import Package** → **Custom Package** → select your unzipped file from the Downloads folder and click **open**.
-9. This opens a list of assets to import.
-Deselect everything except the Mapbox SDK and the Third Party Assets.
+ - This opens a list of assets to import.
+ - Deselect everything except the Mapbox SDK and the Third Party Assets.
+12. **Add your Mapbox token**
-10. Go back to your Mapbox account.
-Scroll to the bottom where you will find your new access token.
-Hit the blue button to copy your access token.
-Go back to Unity and paste it under “Manage your tokens” and click submit.
+ - Go back to your Mapbox account.
+ - Scroll to the bottom where you will find your new access token.
+ - Hit the blue button to copy your access token.
+ - Go back to Unity and paste it under “Manage your tokens” and click submit.
-11. Now in Unity test out the various game examples by going into the Assets folder→Mapbox→Examples→2_AstronautGame→then double click the Astronaut game and hit Unity’s play button to ensure it works
+14. Now in Unity test out the various game examples by going into the Assets folder → **Mapbox→Examples** → **2_AstronautGame** →then double click the Astronaut game and hit Unity’s play button to ensure it works

-### Creating Your Own Maps
-Follow along with the following tutorial (you can skip steps 1–3 above.
+### Challenge
+Click through some of the example mapbox projects and see if you can leverage some of the mapbox styles in a project of your own.
+Consider creating a custom mapbox stylee in the first tutorial below.

 ### Not required but useful:
 - [Creating Custom Map Styles](https://docs.mapbox.com/help/tutorials/unity-custom-map-style/)